What is vulvar cancer?

 Precancerous conditions of the vulva

-Precancerous conditions of the vulva have the potential to develop into vulvar cancer..
+Precancerous conditions of the vulva are changes to vulvar cells that make them more likely to develop into cancer.

 Non-cancerous tumours and conditions of the vulva